Brief Case

 Exercising faith means choosing to believe what God has revealed about himself through nature and in the Bible rather than inferring from our afflictions that he is mean, aloof, powerless, or nonexistent.

-Despite our distress, we walk in harmony with him, presuming he is truly good, his ideas and methods are always superior to ours, and his love for us is indeed unfailing and unconditional.
+By faith, we walk in harmony with God despite our distress, presuming he is utterly good, his ideas and methods are always superior to ours, and his love for us is indeed unfailing and unconditional.

 We believe, by faith, that he will fulfill his promise of aid.